-Third Space Galway (est. 2013) is an interdisciplinary ecoarts research collective, a community space for regenerative culture, critical reflection and creative practice.
+Third Space Galway (est. 2014) is an interdisciplinary eco social arts research collective, a community permaculture project space for regenerative culture, critical reflection and creative practice.

-Set up to bridge strands of contemporary creative practice and community action, through an inter-disciplinary exchange of ideas and creative working methodologies, our current objective is to foster and cultivate a deeper awareness of eco-social arts in relation to all aspects of contemporary life and culture.
+Set up to bridge strands of contemporary creative practice and community action, through an inter-disciplinary exchange of ideas and creative working methodologies, our current objective is to foster and cultivate a deeper awareness of eco-social arts practices and eco literacy understanding to all aspects of contemporary life and culture.
 Our collective efforts work towards manifesting in partnership with others a creative platform for regenerative culture, action research, participative and socially engaged practices, specifically addressing climate change, ecological collapse, community resilience, sustainable and regenerative living.

 Our work practices reflects our concerns in establishing creative platforms, to facilitate various conversations, collaborations and exchanges between different ways of thinking, doing and being, the polycultures of people and place, sharing and moving between local skills and specialist knowledge.Current projects aim to explore local collaborative pathways to a more equitable, democratic and low carbon Galway, by working creatively and collectively in codesigning sustainable and regenerative living spaces and practices, including sites for regenerative agri/culture and food production, adaptation and regenerative cultural design.

 ‘as Lived Space is portrayed as multi-sited and contradictory, oppressive and liberating, passionate and routine, knowable and unknowable.

 It is a space of radical openness, a site of resistance and struggle, a space of multiplicitious representations (…) It is a meeting ground, a site of hybridity. ….

 Projects (as thirdspaces ) clearly produce place as it is practised and lived; they provide a space of interrelations, always in the process of being made and remade, not only materially but also socially.‘